kejtkjet1/kickstarter-analysis/README.md

 ### Challenges and Difficulties Encountered

+One of the main challenges encountered with this data set was UNIX Timestamp used to signify the deadline and the launch date.
+We were able to overcome this challenge by converting the UNIX Timestamp to a usable date format by applying a formula that converted seconds since January 1, 1970 to an actual date.
+This allowed us to understand the timeframes for each fundraiser.

 ## Results

 - What are two conclusions you can draw about the Outcomes based on Launch Date?